yashk/cassandra-timeseries/README.md

 cassandra-timeseries
 ====================

-collections on articles and code on modeling time series data in cassandra
+collections of articles and code on modeling time series data in cassandra

 1.Basic Time Series with Cassandra - ruby scale. http://rubyscale.com/blog/2011/03/06/basic-time-series-with-cassandra/